mlzxy/Zeta/_guide/Builtin-Service.md

 //you get /views/index.html when request for path /views
 ~~~

 What's more, the priority of suffix follows the order of your config array.
-For our example, the index.html is preferred compared with index.md.
+For our example, the index.html is preferred compared with index.md.The index.html will be got if two files exist at the same time.